Finding the right relationship for you is not for the faint of heart.

 Maybe you’re tired of being single, maybe you’re sick of the wrong relationships, or maybe you’re just over the whole dating scene.
 Whatever it is, we’re here to help you find a relationship that is worthy of your time.
-We know you deserve it, because you are reading Blush blogs which automatically qualifies you as being a really awesome human.
-So let’s do this.

 1. Know Yourself

 You simply cannot find a good match for yourself if you do not know yourself.
 It’s virtually impossible.
-You have to have the self awareness to know what you like, what you don’t like, what works well with you, what rubs you the wrong way, and what would complement you.
+You have to have the self-awareness to know what you like, what you don’t like, what works well with you, what rubs you the wrong way, and what would complement you.
 Otherwise, you’re letting your romantic future fall to chance, and who wants that when we can be in charge?

-It is a must to know your deal breakers, your personality quirks, and what you may want in someone else in order to find balance.
+It is a MUST to know your deal breakers, your personality quirks, and what you may want in someone else in order to find balance.
 This doesn’t come from constructing the ideal guy—it comes from exploring who YOU are, and what would work best for YOU.

 2. Know Who You are Looking For